Tura Kaso Hamo,

 Energieeffizienzsteigerung im Gartenbau unter Glas in Bayern (2013) FORETA - Ergebnisse des Forschungsverbundes.
 Herausgegeben von Wolfgang A. Mayer.
 Verlag Attenkofer Straubing , S. A1-A24.

-Willie Stiehler
+Willie Stiehler,

 Klaus Menrad